halvgud/pascal-triangle-kata/README.md

 ## Objective

-Create an application that given a integer number greater than 1, prints the respective Pascal Triangle in console.
+Create a single application that prints a Pascal Triangle in console given an initial level number.

 For example: